herrecito/invaders/README.md

 ![invaders](http://i.imgur.com/q4Y5Vae.gif)

-The code should be really easy to understand to anyone wanting to learn how to create its own emulator.
+The code should be really easy to understand for anyone wanting to learn how to create its own emulator.

 To run it: